facebook/docusaurus/website/docs/api/plugin-apis/i18n-lifecycles.md

 Themes using the `<Translate>` API can provide default code translation messages.

-It should return messages in `Record<string,string`>, where keys are translation ids and values are messages (without the description) localized using the site current locale.
+It should return messages in `Record<string, string>`, where keys are translation ids and values are messages (without the description) localized using the site current locale.

 Example: